koogunmo/nessa/README.md

 	- Match show with database entry, flag as enabled
 	- Retrieve episode listings from TVRage
 - Scan show directories for episodes
-	- Update database and rename episode file if necessary
+	- Update database and rename episode files if necessary
 - Automatically grab new torrents by schedule.
 	- Again, we're using TVShowsApp's feeds for this
 	- Parse and reformat the magnet link to add a few extra trackers